18F/dolores-landingham-slack-bot/README.md

 Please file an issue if you have any questions about Mrs. Landingham.

+The name of this bot is a friendly reference to the TV show *The West Wing*, where Mrs. Landingham is the fictional president's trusted secretary.
+This photo is from the show.

 ## Usage instructions for 18F employees

 **To add new users**